OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-our-bin-collection-page-less-rubbish.md

 ---
 Sometimes it's easy to decide that things are too difficult to change, or that there are other priorities to tackle.
 Recently, a new member of our team challenged us about that, and it resulted in a nice bit of joint work to improve things.

-## Our
+## Our bin collection data setup

-We use a bin collection lookup that was created by our CMS suppliers, Jadu, prior to our site going live in January 2016.

-The lookup is a nice re-use of some tech used on our mobile app to push bin reminders to the public.
-An export from our waste management system containing collection round data set against addresses is consumed by the app and pushed out using the API.
+An export from our waste management system containing collection round data set against addresses is consumed by our mobile app and pushed out using an open API.

-The advantage is
+As we have a friendly supplier in Cloud9Technologies, we were able to agree to it being re-used on our website to replace an old postcode-based lookup table.

+Our CMS suppliers, Jadu, built a couple of custom widgets for us in the CMS to take customer postcode and then push out the results in the same format as the app.

+So, a nice re-use of existing tech to avoid reinventing the wheel for a small increase in server calls.

+The lookup went live in January 2016 and is sometimes our fourth most visited page on the site.

+So